 When you lock in your interest rate, it will stay the same for an agreed-upon amount of time, usually between 30 and 90 days.
 This means you won't need to worry about rates going up before your loan closes.
 This could save you a substantial amount of money if interest rates hike during the mortgage approval process.

-When can I lock in a mortgage interest rate?
+When can you lock in a mortgage rate?

 You can choose to lock in your mortgage rate from the moment you select a mortgage, up to five days before closing.
 Locking in early can help you get what you were budgeting for from the start.
 As long as you close before your rate lock expires, any increase in rates won't affect you.